pschool-in/curriculum/content/grammar/adverb/adverb-passages.md

 (adverb-4)

 Adverb of degree tells us to what extent the action has been done.
-In simple words, it answers the question 'how much?'
+In simple words, it answers the question 'how much'.
 For example:

 The girl was _very_ beautiful.